spletnik/snoopy-behavioral-scoring/README.md

 ## FAQ

-__My question?__
+__Can i do that.__

-My answer
+Yes

 ## Changelog

-Here goes the changelog text.
+0.1.0 - Initial version

 ## Support

-Please direct any feedback to ...
+Please direct any feedback to info@spletnik.si